Skip to main content

 The use of refrigerators in ward kitchens is for the use of patient food items only.
 Food items brought in by the patient or family member can be stored in the refrigerator providing the food item is labelled with the patient name, the food is within date, and the items are suitably packaged.
 Once opened, all food items must be labelled with the date opened and used within the timescales indicated on the packaging.
 Under no circumstances must food be stored in a plastic carrier bag within the refrigerator due to the risk of cross contamination from the outer packaging.

 The operating temperature of refrigeration units must be between 1C and 4C.
 Temperatures must be recorded daily in the catering log book which is located in every ward kitchen.
 Any variation on the safe temperature must be observed for a few minutes as it may have been that the door has been left open.
 If the temperature drops to the required limit, no further action is required.
-If the temperature remains outside of the critical limits, then action should be taken.
+If the temperature remains outside the critical limits, then action should be taken.
 If the food temperature is less than 8C or cannot have been above 8C for more than 4 hours, it should be moved to another refrigerator and maintenance called to repair the refrigerator.
 If the food has been above 8C for more than 4 hours it should be discarded.

 5.3.3 Frozen food

 Freezer units located in ward kitchens are for patient meals only and the same principle of stock rotation must apply as for dry and chilled goods.
-Food stored in ward freezers should be date coded and disposed of if not used within a 3 month period.
+Food stored in ward freezers should be date coded and disposed of if not used within a 3-month period.
 If the freezer does not defrost automatically, defrosting should take place at least once a week to ensure that there is no build-up of ice.

 Freezers must operate at below -18C.
 Deliveries of frozen food items must be no higher than -15C if the items are to go back into freezer storage.